donglgcn/EasyEdit/README.md

 <div align="center">

-**BalancEdit: Dynamically Balancing the Generality-Locality Trade-off in Multi-modal Model Editing**
+# BalancEdit: Dynamically Balancing the Generality-Locality Trade-off in Multi-modal Model Editing

 </div>

-## 🌟Overview
+## Overview
 This repo is based on an earlier version of EasyEdit.
 We edit the evaluation code and add our method.

 ![](figs/overview.png)